IT Pro Verdict

 Manually checking every device in your company's fleet could pose a significant challenge, particularly if the company has a large number of remote workers.
 Even with an office-based desktop machine, you may find that the cost of the necessary upgrades and the additional labour involved to meet the Windows 11 requirements actually make it cheaper to just purchase new PCs that have the new OS preinstalled by default.

-Windows 11 first-look review: Start menu and taskbar
+Windows 11 review: Start menu and taskbar

 If your company's Windows 10 PCs are fit for upgrade, or you’re investing in new Windows 11 systems, the most immediate changes you’ll notice are on the desktop.
 The Taskbar literally takes centre stage, with icons (including the Start button) now centred instead of sprouting from their traditional position on the left.
 It brings the Windows 11 Taskbar much more in line with the macOS Dock and ChromeOS, but if you find users can’t shake the muscle memory of clicking Start in the bottom-left corner, Microsoft has sensibly allowed for the system to be reverted to the old layout.